sindresorhus/eslint-plugin-unicorn/docs/rules/import-style.md

 * `chalk` - `default` only

 The example below:
-- disables any restrictions on the `utils` module imports
+- disables any restrictions on the `util` module imports
 - allows `named` import (leaving `default` allowed too) from the `path` module (by default only `default` import of `path` is allowed)

 ```js